A Guide for Personal Injury Claim Witnesses

 What is a Witness Statement

 A witness statement is simply a factual verbal or written account of what the witness saw of an accident, including the lead-up and aftermath.
 A client’s solicitor will contact witnesses and ask for their version of the facts.
-They will draft this into a written statement for the witness to read and sign before it is submitted with other documented evidence to support their claim, if they are the claimant, or to show liability may be shared if they are the defendant.
+They will draft this into a written statement for the witness to read and sign before it is submitted with other documented evidence to support their potential claim, if they are the claimant, or to show liability may be shared if they are the defendant.

 The Importance of Getting Witness Details

-A witness statement could make the difference between you obtaining maximum compensation or only having a reduced proportion because you have been forced to split liability, so it is important to get the contact details of any witnesses who were at the scene of the accident if possible.
+A witness statement could make the difference between you obtaining maximum compensation or only having a reduced proportion because you have to split liability, so it is important to get the contact details of any witnesses who were at the scene of the accident if possible.
 Not all witnesses may be credible.
 For example, another driver at a junction may have seen the impact of a crash but had their head turned in the lead up to it.
 Likewise, a pedestrian may only have seen the lead up to the crash but had their vision blocked by a lorry during the impact.

 The best most credible witness is one who sees the complete accident, including the moments before it occurred, who was not distracted at any point, who has good eyesight and hearing, and who has no association with any of the parties involved.